 Companies ally to grow stronger

 The key areas of interest everyone paid attention to on DMEXCO 2018 were: in-house and white label solutions, connected TV, strategic corporate consolidations and big alliances.
 In just two days these topics were actively discussed in the series of meetings.

 In the light of globalization, companies are specifically eager to merge in order to reinforce their strong sides and get rid of the weak ones.
-At DMEXCO 2018 this subject obviously gained a big resonance another reason for that is a worldwide presence every company strives for today.
+At DMEXCO 2018 this subject obviously gained a big resonance.
+A huge reason for that is that every company strives for a worldwide presence these days.

-Even by Internet business standards ad tech is quite young segment, nevertheless, the first players appeared here about ten years ago, and made their first alliances.
-The television network RTL purchased a video platform SpotX back in 2017, afterwards, it managed to open seven new offices worldwide, grow (EBITDA), and skyrocket the revenues.
-Same did programmatic company Ligatus by purchasing open platform LiquidM in 2016.
+Even though ad tech is quite a young segment by Internet business standards, the first players appeared here and made their alliances about ten years ago.
+The television network RTL purchased a video platform SpotX back in 2017.
+Afterwards, it managed to open seven new offices worldwide, grow (EBITDA), and skyrocket the revenues.
+The same strategy was chosen by programmatic company Ligatus which purchased open platform LiquidM in 2016.
 This decision allowed Ligatus to quickly reach the European market.

 As a result of mergers and acquisitions, technological solutions often end up becoming the property of the single owner.
 In order to grow, the market players try to eliminate the intermediaries that take their share of money inside the technological chain.

-Combining the strengths the smaller companies can easily compete even with large corporations.
+Combining strengths, smaller companies can easily compete even with large corporations.
 The aim of Time Warner Inc. and AT&T Telecommunications alliance, for instance, was building an independent mobile-first entertainment media, sustainable enough to compete with Google and Facebook.

 Technologies are rented and sold

 Large corporations and media giants started investing in technological projects and ad tech startups a long time ago - a decade from now.
 The rest of the investors understood the attractiveness of tech decisions in the last 3-5 years.